People

 Research

-I am engaged in a number of interdisciplinary research projects in studies of borders, gender, and vulnerability:
+Since 2021 I have been engaged in a number of interdisciplinary research projects in studies of borders, gender, and vulnerability:

-• I am co-host (with the far more articulate Professor Gillian Roberts, Nottingham), of the academic podcast Borders Talk: Dots, Dashes, and the Stories They Tell, which informally explores border depictions and encounters in our contemporary world.
+• I am co-host (with the brilliant Professor Gillian Roberts, Nottingham), of the academic podcast Borders Talk: Dots, Dashes, and the Stories They Tell, which informally explores border depictions and encounters in our contemporary world.

 • I have been involved in a number of British Academy-funded projects since 2021, including as PI a first iteration of the Vulnerability Studies Network; and as a team member on "Researching the Felt and Lived Experiences of In/Security" (PI Katharine Low, KCL) and "Emancipatory Research Methods: Vulnerability in Practice" (PI Katharine Low, King's College London and Alex Halligey, Johannesberg Institute for Advanced Study).